 - Process is completed at your own pace, ready-to-file documents available online

-- Award-winning customer support
+- Customer support access

 - Single flat fee for accessing all documents online for both spouses